Quasinormal modes and Hawking radiation of a charged Weyl black hole

+In Fig.\ref{Fig_QNMsv1}, we describe the PS mode (solid line) and dS mode (dashed line) as a function of $\lambda$ for several $l$.
+It is evident that the PS mode is dominant for small $\lambda$.
+The imaginary part of the PS mode diminishes as $\lambda$ grows, but the dS mode increases.
+As a result, there is a critical value $\lambda_c$ (red dots in Fig.\ref{Fig_QNMsv1}) beyond which the dS mode takes precedence over the PS mode.
+The similar behavior of the QNM frequency is also found in the Schwarzschild-dS black hole \cite{Zhidenko:2003wq,Jansen:2017oag}.
+It attributes to the fact that the $\lambda$ plays a role as the inverse proportion of cosmological constant $\Lambda$.
+We also see that when $\lambda$ is large enough, both the real and imaginary parts of the PS mode or the dS mode approach a constant.
+This discovery is compatible with the fact that the potential barrier, particularly its height, is almost the same for large $\lambda$ (only very small difference).

-Finially, we show the QNM spectra with fixed $\lambda$ for different angular number $l$ and overtone number $n$ by pseudospectral method and 6th order WKB method\footnote{We shall illustrate the choice of order of WKB method in appendix \ref{WKB method}.} in Table \ref{tablev1}.
-The errors evaluated by $\delta \omega_{error}=|\omega_{PS}-\omega_{WKB_6}|/2$ between both two methods are also presented in this table.
-It is obvious that for fixed $n$, the errors decrease as $l$ increases.
-It is consistent with the argument that the WKB formula usually gives a best accuracy for larger $l$ ($l> n$)\footnote{See Refs.\cite{Konoplya:2003ii,Konoplya:2019hlu} and also the discussions in appendix \ref{WKB method}.}.
+Finally, we would like to compare the results of the QNM spectra obtained by the pseudospectral technique and the sixth order WKB method\footnote{We will demonstrate the choice of order of WKB method in Appendix \ref{WKB method}.} and discuss the errors between the two approaches.
+Because the WKB approach fails to find the dS mode, we only discuss the PS mode results here.
+The results are displayed in Table \ref{tablev1}.
+This table also includes the errors evaluated by $\delta \omega_{error}=|\omega_{PS}-\omega_{WKB_6}|/2$ between the two approaches.
+For fixed $n$, it is evident that the errors reduce as $l$ grows.
+It is consistent with the claim that the WKB formula usually provides better accuracy for larger $l$ ($l> n$) than smaller $l$\footnote{Readers can refer to Refs.\cite{Konoplya:2003ii,Konoplya:2019hlu}, as well as the discussions in Appendix \ref{WKB method}.}.